francksidi-edb/Fashion/README.md

-## Similarity Search using Streamlit application enabling WebCAM and Text Search on Images.
+## Similarity Search using Streamlit application Catalog Search and Free Text Search on Catalog.

 Change the connection info inside.
 Run from the command line.
 Copy the logo.png image in the directory in which the python program is running.
-For instance look for images from a text description: old man, old lady, blond lady ,...
+For instance look for : red shoes, red women shoes, black shoes....

-%streamlit run streamlit_face_reco_text.py
+%streamlit run app_search.py